 A warm summer’s evening spent enjoying the Seattle skyline, a grilled feast and the company of good friends.
 When residents move into apartment and condominium buildings with rooftop decks, that’s the scene playing in their minds.
 Most of the time, that’s also the reality, at least when the weather cooperates.

 Sometimes, though, fire spoils the fun.
 When it does, it’s costly.
-Since September 2017, the Seattle Fire Department (SFD) has responded to nine fires on residential rooftop decks, totaling nearly half a million dollars in damage.
+Here is an example: between September 2017 and August 2019, the Seattle Fire Department (SFD) responded to nine fires on residential rooftop decks, totaling nearly half a million dollars in damage.

 What’s causing these fires?
 Often, the immediate cause is improperly disposed of smoking materials, but many factors combine to make these fires damaging to both property and residents’ recreational plans.